-The employee should never hear about positive performance or performance in need of improvement for the first time at your formal performance discussion meeting unless it is new information or insight.
-Effective managers discuss both positive performance and areas for improvement regularly, even daily or weekly.
+The employee should never hear about positive performance or performance in need of improvement for the first time at your formal performance discussion meeting unless it is new information or a thoughtful insight.
+Effective managers discuss both positive performance and areas for improvement regularly, even daily or weekly with reporting employees.
 Aim to make the contents of the performance review discussion a re-emphasis of critical points.

 During preparation and goal setting, you need to make how you will evaluate the employee’s performance clear.
-Describe exactly what you’re looking for from the employee and exactly how you will assess the performance.
-Discuss with the employee her role in the evaluation process.
-If your organization’s performance review process includes an employee self-evaluation, share the form and talk about what self-evaluation entails.
+Describe exactly what you’re looking for from the employee and exactly how you will assess their performance.
+Discuss with the employee his or her role in the evaluation process.
+If your organization’s performance review process includes an employee self-evaluation, share the form and talk about what the self-evaluation entails.

 Sharing Performance Review Format

-Make sure that you also share the performance review format with the employee, so she is not surprised at the end of the performance review time period.
+Make sure that you also share the performance review format with the employee, so that he or she is not surprised at the end of the performance review time period.
 A significant component of this evaluation discussion is to share with the employee how your organization will assess performance.

 Solicit feedback from colleagues who have worked closely with the employee.
 Sometimes called 360-degree feedback because you are obtaining feedback for the employee from his boss, coworkers, and any reporting staff, you use the feedback to broaden the performance information that you provide for the employee.